ttxsg/Graph-Neural-Network-Based-Phase-Unwrapping/README.md

   <em><b>Fig. 1</b>: GNNPU workflow.
 From a sparse wrapped phase (left), a Delaunay graph is constructed.
   The GNN predicts wrap count differences on edges, which are then integrated to yield a continuous unwrapped phase (right).</em>
 </p>
-> The source code and pretrained models will be released upon the paper’s acceptance.

 ---

 ## ⚙️ Installation